GeneralBots/AzureADPasswordReset.gbapp/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-"General Bot" is a registered trademark of Pragmatismo.io.
+"General Bot" is a registered trademark of pragmatismo.cloud.
 The licensing of the program under the AGPLv3 does not imply a trademark license.
 Therefore any rights, title and interest in our trademarks remain entirely with us.